Archive for book review

 Saberhagen Frankenstein Papers

-After deciding that I would read Frankenstein this Halloween, I wanted to also read a few other books that were inspired by or based themselves on the original Shelley novel.
-The Frankenstein Papers was one of the more intriguing books I found.
+The Frankenstein Papers billed itself as somewhat a sequel to Shelley’s novel.
 Fred Saberhagen is a popular genre writer.
 He’s written several series of books including The Berserkers and The First Swords saga.
 Saberhagen has also written several books based on Stoker’s Dracula.
 The Dracula books (as well as this Frankenstein book) tell the events of the original novel from the monster’s point of view.
 It’s a clever idea that I found fascinating enough to order it from PaperbackSwap.

 Frankenstein papers